Set up a general development environment for SharePoint 2013

 Create a SharePoint development environment on a Microsoft Azure virtual machine

-Create a SharePoint development environment on premise
+Create a SharePoint development environment on premises

 If you haven’t activated the Microsoft Azure benefit that comes with your MSDN subscription, you can learn more about it at Microsoft Azure Benefit for MSDN Subscribers.